trailcode/webAsmPlay/readme.md

 Currently a handful of C++ libraries have been compiled with Emscripten in this project to run in the browser and run natively.
-The idea is to test a cross platform development environment where an application is developed and debugged both as a web application and a browser application.
+The idea is to test a cross platform development environment where an application is developed and debugged both as a web application and a native application.
 Another goal is to discover the limitations and capabilities of Emscripten web application development.
 Cross platform development is achieved using cmake.

-After initial evaluation the next goal of this project is to create a Real-TIme Strategy game using OpenSteer (http://opensteer.sourceforge.net/)  and OpenStreetMap (https://www.openstreetmap.org) To provide a starting point for non player character(NPC) zombie bots who roam Open Street Map cities.
+After initial evaluation the next goal of this project is to create a Real-Time Strategy game using OpenSteer (http://opensteer.sourceforge.net/)  and OpenStreetMap (https://www.openstreetmap.org) To provide a starting point for non player character(NPC) zombie bots who roam Open Street Map cities.
 NPC positions will be calculated on a server and the client application running in the browser or natively